konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 * SATA DVD-Writer
 * Camera - these usually just work, unless they are interfaced in some weird way
 * Trackpad - I'm hoping this goes ok, should look like a regular mouse.
-* ower Management - I'm hoping this works ok.
+* Power Management - I'm hoping this works ok.

 ### upgrades